urbit/urbit.org-reloaded/content/using/install.md

 ### Joining the community

 Once you are in Landscape we recommend joining the Urbit Community group.
-You will need to obtain an invite, which can be had by first joining the `~/~dopzod/urbit-help` chat channel and asking for an invitation from there.
-This is most likely to succeed quickly during standard US West Coast working hours.
-Once you have the invite you can accept it by navigating to your Groups by clicking on All Groups in the upper left hand corner of Landscape, then Manage All Groups, and in there you should see an invitation.
+Navigating to your Groups by clicking on All Groups in the upper left hand corner of Landscape, then Manage All Groups.
+Click "Join Group" and enter `~bitbet-bolbel/urbit-community`.
 From this interface you can join the various Chat, Publish, and Link instances contained in the group.

-You can join `~/~dopzod/urbit-help` from either Landscape or chat-cli.
-To join from Landscape first click on the Messaging tile on the home screen.
-Then press Join Chat in the upper left corner and enter `~/~dopzod/urbit-help` into the prompt and press Join Chat.
-To join from chat-cli, first make sure your console has been switched from Dojo to the `:chat-cli` application by pressing `Ctrl-x`.
-The prompt will display `~sampel-palnet:chat-cli` if in the correct mode.
-Then type `;join ~/~dopzod/urbit-help` and press Enter.